b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 2. in the children with allele `A` in their genotype, what proportion of gametes contains allele `A` (here, half of the gametes)

-So, to get half of the half all I have to do is to multiply two proportions (aka fractions):
+So, in order to get the half of the half we have to multiply two proportions (aka fractions):

 $P(A\ in\ CG) = P(A\ in\ C) * P(A\ in\ gametes\ of\ C\ with\ A)$